-HAVANA, ON BOARD & MAN-OF-WAR.] .
-8 o'clock A. M. Aug.
+HAVANA, ON BOARD A MAN-OF-WAR,) 8 o'clock A. M. Aug.
 16, 1851.
 STANTON & CO.

-MY DEAR FRIENDS :- About fifty of us-Lopes deceived his men, is simply and ludi- Col. Orittenden's command-were taken prisoners yesterday; have not received our sentence yet, but no doubt we will be shot before sunset.
-Lopez, the scoundrel, has deceived as ; there is no doubt that all those reports about the Cuban rising were trumped up in New Or-Dear Sir,-I take this last opportunity and leans.
-Lopez took nearly his command and paper, if you think proper, to disperse, for the prisoners by the steamboat Habanero. expedition is all a great humbug.
-I don't like Explain to my family that 1 have done nothing but was instigated by the highest motives, that I die with a clear conscience and like Sir, I am condemned to be shot, and as I a man with a stout heart.
-I send my watch have only a few minutes to live, I thought I to you, it is for little Benny, my nephew.
-Good would inform you that fifty of us will be shot bye, God bless you all. shortly.
-Colonel Crittenden, of Louisville is
+MY DEAR FRIENDS :- About fifty of us-Lopes deceived his men, is simply and ludi- Col. Crittenden's command-were taken prisoners yesterday; have not received our sentence yet, but no doubt we will be shot before sunset.
+Lopez, the scoundrel, has deceived us; there is no doubt that all those reports about the Cuban rising were trumped up in New Or-Dear Sir,-I take this last opportunity and leans.
+Lopez took nearly his command and liberty of sending you this letter, for the bene. deserted us.
+We were attacked by some 500

+Explain to my family that I have done tives, that I die with a clear conscience and like Sir, I am condemned to be shot, and as I a man with a stout heart.
+I send my watch